Brian ClarkePresident and CEO, Veolia North America

-William "Bill" DiCroce President and CEO, Veolia North America A 32-year veteran of the energy and environmental industries, including 20 years in the nuclear industry, William J. “Bill” DiCroce was appointed president and CEO of Veolia North America in February 2016.
-He leads the water, energy, waste and resource recovery activities of Veolia’s North American zone, which has approximately 7,800 employees.
+Brian Clarke was appointed president and CEO of Veolia North America in September 2019.
+He leads the water, energy, waste and resource recovery activities of Veolia’s North American zone, which has approximately 7,000 employees.

-Bob Cappadona President and Chief Operating Officer, ESS and Industrial Canada In 1991, Bob joined Veolia Environmental Services as the Director of Regulatory Affairs for the company's hazardous waste management operations and resided in Flanders, NJ.
+In 1991, Bob joined Veolia Environmental Services as the Director of Regulatory Affairs for the company's hazardous waste management operations and resided in Flanders, NJ.
 In 1996, he moved to New England to become the General Manager for the branch operations in that area, and in 2008, he became the Vice-President of Service Operations for the Eastern region of the company.
 In 2012, Bob assumed responsibility for Veolia's operations in the Western Region.
 In 2014, he became the Senior Vice-President for the Environmental Solutions and Services (ESS) business of Veolia's Industrial business line.
 In 2015, his scope of responsibility expanded to include Veolia's environmental business lines in Canada.
-In 2016, he was named Chief Operating Officer of both the ESS business and Veolia’s Industrial offerings in Canada.
+In 2016, he was named Chief Operating Officer of the ESS business.

 Bob started his environmental career in 1987 as an Environmental, Health and Safety (EHS) Engineer for the General Electric (GE) Company in Somerville, NJ.
 In 1989, he became the EHS Manager for GE's semiconductor manufacturing operations in the United States and Europe.
 While in this role, he experienced first-hand the falling of the Berlin Wall and the massive San Francisco earthquake and the environmental issues that ensued.

-Before joining Veolia, Bruce was Chief Operating Officer of Strike Energy Services, an oilfield construction company focused on pipelines and facilities.
-With more than 20 years of experience, Bruce has held operational and executive positions at CEDA International, RSC Equipment Rental, The Churchill Corporation, and Philip Services Corporation.
+Before joining Veolia, Bruce was Chief Operating Officer of Strike Energy Services, a Canadian oilfield construction company focused on pipeline construction, module fabrication and oil processing facility construction.
+With more than 35 years of industrial waste, construction and maintenance experience, Bruce has held operational and executive positions at CEDA International, RSC Equipment Rental, The Churchill Corporation, and Philip Services Corporation.

-Augie Schulke Executive Vice President Human Resources and Chief Human Resources Officer Augie is Chief Human Resources Officer for Veolia North America.
+Augie is EVP HR and CHRO for Veolia North America.
 He was most recently Corporate Director of Human Resources for Veolia Water Solutions & Technologies North America.

 Augie has been with Veolia since 2010 and has two decades of experience in aligning business strategies and human resources solutions.
 Prior to joining Veolia, he served as Vice President, Human Resources for a global science-based company active in health, nutrition and performance materials.
 Augie has held senior positions in HR for companies in the chemical, information services and healthcare industries in the U.S., European and Asian markets.